bigmoves/quickslice/docs/guides/authentication.md

 # Authentication

-Quickslice acts as an OAuth proxy between your app and users' Personal Data Servers (PDS).
+Quickslice proxies OAuth between your app and users' Personal Data Servers (PDS).
 Your app never handles AT Protocol credentials directly.

 ## How It Works